 Regrind may consist of quite a few impurities like food items pots, soda stains, debris and mud flakes, and some other materials.

-Normally, this is because of negative cleaning process and negative resin controlling processes.
+Normally, this is because of the negative cleaning process and negative resin-controlling processes.
 This problem

 may be considerably diminished by appropriate coaching of staff, remarkably noticeable brands of regrind canisters, appropriate marking of garbage canisters to distinguish them all from resin canisters, firm fitting shields for regrind (and any resins) material storage units, appropriate maintaining of regrind devices, and caution in the course of material changeovers.